oriolgual/reefpoints/source/posts/2015-07-15-color-and-culture.md

 ![Pink and red in Chinese](https://i.imgur.com/dIiqNWl.jpg)

-A counter example in Chinese - the English differentiation between red and pink does not map directly to two separate color-terms.
+A counter example in Chinese is that the English differentiation between red and pink does not map to two color-terms.
 Instead, the pink (粉红, *fěn hóng*) is a *powder red* or a modification of red (红 or 紅, *hóng*).

 ## Pink aisle blue aisle
 ![pink things photo](https://i.imgur.com/aLYJ3zv.jpg)